MrAbdelrahman10/MySqlCronBackup/README.md

 # MySQL Cron Backup

-Run schedule to create full backup for mysql database and save it on server
+Run schedule to create full backup for mysql database, save it on server and send copy to mail

 # Steps to install
  1. Rename **.env.example** to **.env** and update values